-Argon Events make it a condition of carriage that customers carry adequate travel insurance.
-We offer a comprehensive holiday insurance package for your convenience, or you can arrange your own, but will have to offer proof of cover before travelling.
-If you should decide to travel without cover you will be required to sign an agreement indemnifying Argon Events against any expense incurred as a result of having inadequate insurance protection.
+Argon Events urge all customers to carry adequate travel insurance.
+We offer a comprehensive holiday insurance package for your convenience, or you can arrange your own.
 It is recommended that if placing a deposit on your holiday , you should take out insurance at the time of placing your deposit.

 10) STANDARDS OF PERSONAL CONDUCT

 We expect all our clients to have consideration for their fellow passengers.
 In the event of any client behaving in such a way as is likely in our opinion or the opinion of any person in authority, to cause offence, damage, danger or distress to others, we reserve the right to terminate that person’s holiday arrangements.
 In this event, our responsibility for their holiday will thereupon immediately cease and we will not be liable for any costs or expenses incurred by them as a result.

 It is your responsibility to ensure that you and those for whom you are booking are in possession of valid passports and any appropriate visas.
 Be sure to check passport and visa requirements with the consulate of countries you will be travelling through well in advance, particularly if you are a non British passport holder.
 You are responsible for any charges, fines etc that may be levied by authorities in the U K or overseas for non compliance with regulations in the area and any such amounts will be recharged to you.

 12) Where holidays include Event tickets, customers are bound by the terms and conditions of the Event Organisers.
 Any such applicable terms and conditions will be displayed on the Event Ticket, or on the specific wishes of an individual Event Organiser, at the end of these terms and conditions.